 Did you know?

-This programme is the first of its kind in Ireland – a three-year honours degree at level 8 that combines sports-related modules with sound business practice.
+This programme is the first of its kind in Ireland, offering a three-year honours degree at Level 8 that combines sports-related modules with sound business practice.

-In Year 2, students will go on a 13 week work placement.
-In the past students have gone to a variety of settings including various businesses, sports teams and schools.
-Work placement allows students to put all they have learnt in college into a real work experience.
+In Year 2, students go on a 13-week work placement.
+In the past students have gone to a variety of settings including various businesses, sports teams, and schools.
+Work placement allows students to put all they have learnt in university into real work experience.

-Students have the opportunity to choose from a number of electives, based on where their interests lie.
+Students have the opportunity to choose from a number of electives in the areas of sport or business, based on where their interests lie.

-Students will have the chance to attain valuable national and international qualifications.
+Students also have the chance to attain valuable national and international qualifications.

 - Level One and Two IHF Community Walking Leader.